Decision-making guide for heir communities: Divide property fairly and profitably

 What taxes apply to a community of heirs for a property?

-Is a property valuation report mandatory?
+Is a valuation report for the property mandatory?

 How long does it take to dissolve a community of heirs?

-Can a forced partition sale be prevented?
+Can a partition auction be prevented?

 Subscribe to our newsletter